Arnav710/cse150a/README.md

 ## Explain what your AI agent does in terms of PEAS.
 What is the "world" like?
 The AI physician chatbot functions within a simulated "world" of virtual health websites and websites on which it delivers treatment to patients through chat interfaces.
 In relation to the PEAS framework:
-	Performance Measures: Accuracy, F1-score, BLEU/ROUGE scores for response quality, and user satisfaction ratings.
+	Performance Measures: Overlap of model generated response with actual response, BLEU/ROUGE scores for response quality, and user satisfaction ratings.
 	Environment: Virtual conversational AI environment found on health websites, where interactions are limited to text communication.
 	Actuators: The chatbot applies rule-based systems and probabilistic models, supplemented by some NLP techniques as needed, to generate answers that are delivered through web APIs or interfaces.
 	Sensors: It receives user input by typing and gathers instantaneous feedback to adapt and enhance responses in real-time.

 ## What kind of agent is it?
 Goal based?
 Utility based? etc.
 The chatbot is a goal-based agent, as it has a precise objective: to answer patient queries correctly, emulating a doctor's line of reasoning.
 This system understands symptoms, processes contextual information, and produces medically relevant answers.
 Making use of pattern matching, probabilistic models, and some NLP techniques, it reaches an informed decision and continually refines accuracy based on feedback.

 ## Describe how your agent is set up and where it fits in probabilistic modeling
-The agent starts with a strong foundation in simple probabilistic models such as pattern matching and Naive Bayes to address straightforward interpretation of user queries.
+The agent starts with a strong foundation in simple probabilistic models such as pattern matching and cosine similarity to address straightforward interpretation of user queries.
 These models form a foundation for learning how to process and answer medical queries.
-As the complexity of the queries increases, the system uses more sophisticated NLP techniques and ensembling methods to increase interpretation and response accuracy.
+As the complexity of the queries increases, the system uses more sophisticated NLP techniques to increase interpretation and response accuracy.
 This probabilistic approach allows the agent to handle natural language processing uncertainties adequately by statistical inference in forecasting and generating appropriate responses based on acquired data over the course of training and from user interactions.

 ## Data Exploration ([link](https://github.com/Arnav710/cse150a/blob/main/data_exploration.ipynb))
 The initial step in our AI healthcare chatbot project is the appropriate exploration of the dataset, and this has a significant contribution towards understanding the shape and dynamics of the medical dialogue we are dealing with.
 Here, we consider the nature of the dataset and highlight the distribution of word count over descriptions, patient questions, and doctor answers.

 Our dataset consists of a total of 256,916 records, each of which has three columns: Description, Patient, and Doctor.
 This organized format enables us to efficiently analyze and preprocess the text data for training our models.

+`Description`: describes the nature of the problem associated with the patients query in the record `Patient`: The patient describing the problems they are facing `Response`: The doctor's answer to the patient's query

 #### Description Length Distribution
 The descriptions in our dataset are normally short text, predominantly ranging from 10 to 20 words.
 This is crucial as it provides a unique, concise context for each patient's question without overwhelming the model.